jjainschigg-r/new-mke-docs/docs/tutorials/authentication-provider-setup/setting-up-okta-as-a-saml-provider.md

----
-title: Setting up Okta as a SAML provider
+# Setting up Okta as a SAML provider
-weight: 4
----

 To configure an Okta application to serve as your [SAML authentication](../../../../docs/configuration/authentication/saml) provider for MKE 4k: